The White Ribbon: Plot

-Unexplained harmful events occur.
-A wire is stretched between two trees causing the doctor a terrible fall from his horse.
-The farmer's wife dies at the sawmill when rotten floorboards give way; her son was the cabbage-field vandal, and her grieving husband later hangs himself.
-The baron’s young son Sigi goes missing on the day of the harvest festival and is found the following morning in the sawmill, bound and badly caned.
+Unexplained harmful events occur over the course of the story.
+A wire is stretched between two trees, causing the doctor to fall from his horse.
+An overworked farmer's wife dies at the sawmill when rotten floorboards give way, after which his son symbolically destroys the baron's cabbage field.
+Her grieving husband later hangs himself.
+The baron's young son Sigi goes missing on the day of the harvest festival and is found the following morning in the sawmill, bound and badly caned; the baron summarily dismisses Eva as a result.
 A barn at the manor burns down.
-The baroness tells her husband that she is in love with another man.
-Shortly after the pastor has singled-out and mortified his daughter in class, she opens his parakeet's cage with scissors in hand; the pastor finds the bird on his desk, cruelly impaled in the shape of a cross.
+After an Italian sojourn, the baroness tells her husband that she is in love with another man, and intends to leave Eichwald.
+Shortly after the pastor berates his daughter in front of the confirmation class, she opens his parakeet's cage with scissors in hand; the pastor finds the bird on his desk, cruelly impaled in the shape of a cross.
 The daughter of the steward at the baron's estate claims a violent dream-premonition about harm coming to the midwife's handicapped son, then the boy is attacked and almost blinded, found during a night search along with a well-written note quoting Exodus 20:5.
 The steward violently thrashes his son for stealing a flute from Sigi.

-The midwife urgently commandeers a bicycle from the schoolteacher to go to the police in town, claiming that her son has said he knows who attacked him.
+The midwife urgently commandeers a bicycle from the schoolteacher to go to the police in town, claiming that her son told her who attacked him.
 She and her son are not seen again.
 Meanwhile, the doctor and his family have also suddenly disappeared, leaving a note on the door indicating his practice is closed.
 The schoolteacher's growing suspicions lead to a confrontation in the pastor's rectory, where he suggests that the pastor's children and students had prior knowledge of the local troubles and insinuates that they likely perpetrated them.
-Offended, the pastor berates him and threatens to report him to the authorities if he repeats his accusations.
+Offended, the pastor berates him and threatens to report him to the authorities and send him to jail if he repeats his accusations.
+Rumors that the doctor and midwife were at fault for the disturbing events begin to swirl.

 The film ends a few days after World War I officially begins, with the final scene occurring in Sunday church on the day of a visit from the narrator's prospective father-in-law.
-Disquiet remains in the village, with no explanation of the violent events.
+Disquiet remains in the village, with no good explanation of the violent events.
 The narrator is eventually drafted, leaving Eichwald, never to return.